Willy Use a Billy... Boy

 "Willy Use a Billy...
-Boy" is a song recorded by German eurodance project E-Rotic.
-It was released in October 1995 as the lead single from their second album The Power of Sex.
-The song is about safe sex, where Billy Boy is a brand of condoms from Germany that is also available in the UK.
-The single reached number eleven in Germany.
-It was also a hit in Austria and Finland where it reached number five.
-It also peaked at number 20 in Switzerland.
+Boy" is a song recorded by German Eurodance project E-Rotic.
+It was released in October 1995 as the lead single from their second album, The Power of Sex (1996).
+The song, written and co-produced by David Brandes and John O'Flynn, is about safe sex, where Billy Boy is a brand of condoms from Germany that is also available in the UK.
+The single reached number eleven in Germany and it was also a hit in Austria and Finland, where it reached number five.
+Additionally, it was a top-20 hit in Switzerland.

 Music video

-The music video for "Willy Use a Billy...
+The accompanying music video for "Willy Use a Billy...
 Boy" was directed by Zoran Bihać.
+It was A-listed on German music television channel VIVA in November 1995.